psamedy/informationtheory/README.md

 # Information Theory Measures
-This is a repo for exploring measures common to information theory.
+This is a repo for exploring measures common to information theory and preparation for a presentation required by SSIE 500 - Copmutational Tools

 A potential outline for a presentation and paper.